earlham-sherlock/earlham-sherlock.github.io/docs/deployment_guide.md

 You can check the full config file for the local sherlock sandbox
 here: https://github.com/NetBiol/sherlock/blob/master/infrastructure/conf/config-example_sandbox_local-s3.conf

-In this config we specify that we will use a single Presto Worker, we assign very minimal resources to Presto, and we will use a local S3 service which will expose a local folder on our machine for Sherlock.
+In this config we specify that we will use a single Presto Coordinator (and no workers), we assign very minimal resources to Presto, and we will use a local S3 service which will expose a local folder on our machine for Sherlock.

 If everything works fine, you will be able to open the the Presto UI in your browser: http://localhost:8089